 Theaters and studios were in such competition in the 1960’s they wanted to outdo one another.
 That’s when 70mm film allowed studios to show things in 2.76:1.
 This became a calling card for the biggest movies.
 It helped attract fans and awards.

-Ben-Hur was shown in 70mm, and it became an event for people to see on the big screen.
+The original Ben Hur was shown in 70mm, and it became an event for people to see on the big screen.
 Ben-Hur felt as big as ancient Rome.
 The scope of the film was unparalleled at the time.

 The mission to get people into the theater is so critical that there’s been a rise in 70mm film and also IMAX in today's cinemas.
 These can be gimmicks, but the best filmmakers use larger formats to make their stories pop off the screen.